-Consult Boston Dental about the status of your oral health and ask your dentist to recommend a toothpaste that can help your oral hygiene get better.
-For example, we can give you a toothpaste that whitens your teeth if they are getting stained.
+Consult Boston Dental about the current state of your oral health and ask your dentist to recommend a toothpaste that can help your oral hygiene get better.
+For your convenience, we can give you a toothpaste that whitens your teeth if they are getting stained for example.

 Get In Control Of Your Habits

-If you smoke too many cigarettes or frequently chew tobacco, betel nut or any such thing, your teeth start getting stained.
-They also weaken and become prone to falling out as well.
-If you are an addict and cannot seem to stop yourself, try to use toothpaste or mouthwash that is specifically made for smokers and tobacco addicts.
+If you are a smoker or frequently chew tobacco, your teeth will surely begin to get stained.
+Smoking also contributes to weaker gums and eventual tooth loss.
+If you are unable to fight your addiction try to use toothpaste and other mouth hygiene products that are specifically made for smokers and tobacco users.
 Also, try to stay away from sweet foods as much as possible since they attract bacteria in large numbers and are one of the most common reasons for cavities.
 It is important to be aware of all the sources of sugar that are out there.
 It is not just everything that is sweet, but anything that can turn to sugar like pieces of bread.
 Cutting down your sugar intake is good for cavity prevention, as well as your general health.